 GYPREG Project

-Gypsum treatment of fields has been proven to be an effective way to reduce the nutrient load from agriculture into the Baltic Sea.
-In the GYPREG project, we promote gypsum treatment of fields in the coastal states of the Baltic Sea and support the wider use of the method.
+Gypsum treatment of fields has been proven to be an effective method to reduce the nutrient load from agriculture into the Baltic Sea.
+In the GYPREG project, we promote gypsum treatment of fields in the coastal states of the Baltic Sea and support the broader adoption of the method.

 More information: